hhhzhao/E06b-Tiles/README.md

 # E06b-Tiles
+Hello everyone, this is Hua Zhao.
+For the assignment, I have changed the map.tmx with tiled.
+I created a map for small aliens to move around.
+In the map, some objects are obstcales and some of them are coins.
+It is your time to find it out!

+Enjoy.

 Playing with the Tiled Map Editor

 This is an opportunity for you to experiment with using the Tiled Map Editor to build a 2D platformer.